 Take a look at our full list of Best Family Hotels in Machu Picchu

 In a lower price bracket, but still very nice is the El Mapi by Inkaterra, which is located right in the heart of town.
+Check out current rates and for more information.

 For a once in a lifetime splurge the Belmond Machu Picchu Sanctuary lodge is the only hotel adjacent to the ruins of Machu Picchu and for sheer location and top quality service would be memorable.
+Check out current rates and for more information.